 C. Diversity Committee

-There shall be a Diversity Committee consisting of at least (5) members, a majority of which shall be members of the Board.
+There shall be a Diversity Committee consisting of at least (6) members, a majority of which shall be members of the Board.
 At least one member should be appointed from the University community to represent diversity interests there.
+There shall be subcommittees to focus on specific constituencies and their needs: alumni, students, and the university community.
 The Chair shall appoint all members and the chairperson of the Committee.

-The Diversity Committee will serve as an advisory group to the Board, providing recommendations that support and increase diversity at the University of Michigan through Association efforts including diversity scholarships, programming, and membership.
+The Diversity Committee will serve as an advisory group to the Board providing recommendations that foster diversity, equity, inclusion, and justice in Alumni Association initiatives, among alumni and students, and within the university community.
+In addition to supporting LEAD and other AAUM diversity, equity, inclusion, and justice efforts, the Committee will take an active role in addressing institutional inequities and promoting and engaging in anti-racism efforts, and will identify opportunities to create allies and change agents among alumni.
 The Diversity Committee chairperson will partner with the LEAD program director to keep the board informed of Association and U-M diversity initiatives.
-The committee will meet at least annually during Board meetings, and convene via conference call during the LEAD recruitment cycle.
+The Committee will meet at least annually during Board meetings and convene via conference call as needed.

 D. Executive Compensation Committee